-In order to prepare the ICAAP for 2011, an assessment of the additional risks to which the Company is exposed to was conducted, and for the assessment of the required Internal Capital the Company followed the Pillar I plus approach.
+In order to prepare the ICAAP for 2013, an assessment of the additional risks to which the Company is exposed to was conducted, and for the assessment of the required Internal Capital the Company followed the Pillar I plus approach.
 The Pillar I plus approach assigns capital to those Pillar II risks for which capital is considered to be an adequate mitigant.

-In 2011, the additional capital (ICAAP), with respect to Pillar II risks over the minimum capital requirements as determined using the Pillar I methodology, was determined for the Company on the 2011 financial year results.
+In 2013, the additional capital (ICAAP), with respect to Pillar II risks over the minimum capital requirements as determined using the Pillar I methodology, was determined for the Company on the 2013 financial year results.

-It should be noted that, the additional capital for 2011 was established approximately on the level of EUR 10,000; and was due to additional provisions for Operational Risk only.
+It should be noted that, the additional capital for 2013 was established on the level of EUR 15.000; and was due to the additional provision for Operational Risk only (calculated as an additional 2% on its average yearly net income over 3 years for these exposures).